Myristica dactyloides

-Myristica dactyloides is a species of plant in the family Myristicaceae.
-It is endemic to Sri Lanka.
+Myristica dactyloides is a species of flowering plant in the family Myristicaceae.
+It is a tree endemic to Sri Lanka.
 The species was earlier thought to occur in India because two subspecies of the related Myristica beddomei found in India, namely M. b. beddomei and M. b. ustulata, were wrongly identified as M. dactyloides Gaertn. in many herbarium specimens and regional floras.